ihpannu/100-JavaScript-Projects/README.md

 ## The Rules

-1. I will do 100 small Javascript exercises.
+1. I will do 100 small JavaScript exercises.
 2. There's no time limit on how long an individual exercise can take.
 3. I'll post both failed attempts as well as the finished attempt.
 I will also take notes about where I get stuck.
 4. I will ask for help when I need it—before I look at the answers/solution, if available.